Home → Story Archive

 Search for video only

-The Montgomery County Board of Education will hold its business meeting on May 14.
-Closed session will begin at 10 a.m. and public items will start at 12 p.m.
-Watch live on Comcast Channel 34, Verizon Channel 36 and RCN Channel 88.
+The Montgomery County Board of Education will hold its business meeting on Sept.
+10. Closed session will begin at 10 a.m. and public items will start at 12 p.m.
+Watch the meeting live on Comcast Channel 34, Verizon Channel 36 and RCN Channel 88.